-✓ A New York company does not conduct business in South Carolina.
+\checkmark A New York company does not conduct business in South Carolina.
 Its only activity in South Carolina is negotiating and obtaining bank loans from a South Carolina bank.
 Officers of the New York company visit South Carolina for one or two days twice a year to discuss business with the South Carolina bank.
 The company does not have nexus with South Carolina.

-$\checkmark$ A North Carolina finance company does business in North Carolina and Tennessee.
+A North Carolina finance company does business only in North Carolina and Tennessee.
 It does not solicit business from South Carolina.
 The company makes a personal loan to a North Carolina resident who moves to South Carolina the following year.
 The finance company does not have nexus with South Carolina.
 The result would not change if the North Carolina resident who moved to South Carolina had his personal car secured by the North Carolina loan.
-Further, the finance company does not have nexus with South Carolina if the South Carolina borrower contacts the North Carolina finance company to renew the loan.
+Further, the finance company does not have nexus with South Carolina finance company to renew the loan.

-$\checkmark$ A North Carolina finance company does business only in North Carolina.
+\checkmark A North Carolina finance company does business only in North Carolina.
 It does not solicit business from South Carolina.
 A South Carolina resident travels to North Carolina and asks the finance company for a personal loan.
 The finance company approves the loan in North Carolina and sends the check to the South Carolina resident.
 The finance company does not have nexus with South Carolina.

-$\checkmark$ A New York hotel advertises in South Carolina.
+\checkmark A New York hotel advertises in South Carolina.
 A South Carolina resident incurs a large bill at the hotel.
 The hotel agrees that the debt can be paid in 12 monthly installments.
 The hotel does not have nexus with South Carolina.

-$\checkmark$ A New York company is in the business of packaging and selling credit card and mortgage loans to passive investors throughout the United States.
-A few of the debtors and some of the property securing the loans are located in South Carolina.
-The passive investors do not have nexus with South Carolina.
+\checkmark A New York company is in the business of packaging and selling credit card and mortgage loans to the public throughout the United States as passive investments.
+An insignificant number of debtors and an insignificant amount of the property securing the loans are located in South Carolina.
+The passive investors who purchase these securities do not have nexus with South Carolina.